NicolasFlandrois/My-Mini-Py-Scripts-Training/README.md

 	Generate (star trek) Stardate according to current time.
 Changing reference date.
 	Convert a date for input gregorian date (ISO-8601), to a stardate.
 	Translate a stardate input to a Gregorian date (ISO-8601).
+	This project has now an independant GitHub Repository (https://github.com/NicolasFlandrois/stardate.git), and is no longer followed in this My-Mini-Python-Script Repo.

 Tiny Project 6: fibonacci.py, generator and intention/comprehension list to create a fibonacci sequence, for n iterations.